 The compound is more active in vitro against tumor cells of epithelial origin, and is more resistant to deactivation by p53 loss and MDR1 than other alkylating agents.

-In the fourth quarter of 2018, OV initiated a single arm, open label Phase 2 Study of Irofulven for treatment of metastatic castration-resistant prostate cancer.
+OV is running a single arm, open label Phase 2 Study of Irofulven for treatment of metastatic castration-resistant prostate cancer.
 This study aims to enroll up to 27 men with metastatic castration-resistant prostate cancer who have previously been treated with docetaxel and who have been identified by the DRP as having a high likelihood of response to Irofulven.

 Irofulven has been evaluated in 19 clinical trials, predominantly in refractory prostate and ovarian cancer patients and all conducted without DRP-guided patient selection.
 Results were positive, including a 10% response rate in patients with prostate cancer previously treated with docetaxel and 13% in ovarian cancer patients relapsing between 6 and 12 months after standard treatment with carboplatin and paclitaxel, but were not deemed sufficient for regulatory approval by the previous owner of the drug.